-Andy White, who runs a pig farm near Grantham in Lincolnshire, commissioned Bowers to install a wind turbine which is producing enough energy to not only power his 600 acre business, but two neighbouring villages.
+Andy White, who runs a pig farm near Grantham in Lincolnshire, commissioned Bowers to install a wind turbine which is producing enough energy to not only power his 600-acre business, but two neighbouring villages.

 Charged with producing 11,000 pigs a year for Morrison’s supermarkets, and with a herd of 450 sows to maintain, Frinkley Farm was racking up monthly electricity bills of £3,000 before Andy turned to renewable energies.
-Now he spends just £300 a month keeping his herd warm and believes he has created the UK’s first zero carbon pig farm.
+Now he spends just £300 a month keeping his herd warm and believes he has created the UK’s first zero-carbon pig farm.

-Michael Bowers, managing director of Bowers Electricals, added: “We were faced with very tight time constraints on this project and because of the different elements it was quite a complex job but the team ensured everything went according to plan and it was a great scheme for us to project manage.
+Michael Bowers, CEO of Bowers Electricals, added: “We were faced with very tight time constraints on this project and because of the different elements it was quite a complex job but the team ensured everything went according to plan and it was a great scheme for us to project manage.
 Our work has not only made a real impact on Andy’s bills but on the environment, which is a win-win result.”